AnswerDotAI/fastmigrate/README.md

 4. **Database Locking**: During migration, the database may be locked.
 Applications should not attempt to access it while migrations are running.

-5. **Creating Empty Databases**: Using the `--createdb` flag allows you to create an empty database with the _meta table if it doesn't exist.
+5. **Backups**: For safety, you can use the `--backup` option to create a backup before running migrations.